miharothl/und-sdc-behavrioal-cloning/term1/project3/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+## TLDR

+Train and test deep neural network to drive around the training track without leaving the road.

+![alt text][imagea]

+The appropriately trained model should generalize and successfully drive around any track.

+![alt text][imageb]

+---

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.